 Since our trip takes place during the opening weekend of the Venice Biennale, we’ll focus particularly on visual culture, thinking about the complex political and artistic history of the Israel Pavilion, which is currently more controversial than ever.

 The Peggy Guggenheim Collection is the most important museum of 20th-century European and American art in Italy and, in May 2026, will host a landmark exhibition about Peggy Guggenheim’s time in London.
-Our trip will include a curator-led private visit plus a chance to meet with Karol Vail, the museum director and Guggenheim’s granddaughter.
+Our trip will include a curator-led private visit plus a chance to meet with Karole Vail, the museum director and Guggenheim’s granddaughter.

 This tour is arranged in association with Bespoke Kosher Travel and is for Jewish Renaissance subscribers only.
 Not currently a subscriber?
 Click here to subscribe.